eaustic/data-science-resources/Python/readme.md

 - [Python vs R Infographic](http://pin.it/VfFHIPF)

-_Also see Python cheatsheets in the Python resources folder above._
+_Also check out the cheatsheets and PDFs in the "Python" resources folder above._